nilava/nilava/README.md

 <img src="https://github.com/nilava/nilava/blob/master/Assets/Hi.gif" width="29px"> Hello world!&nbsp;<img src="https://github.com/nilava/nilava/blob/master/Assets/Earth.gif" width="24px">
 </p>
 <p>
-Hi, I am Nilava Chowdhury a Full Stack Software Engineer specialising in React Native, I deeply understand both front-end and back-end development.
-With a focus on delivering high-quality software solutions, I have a proven track record of developing mobile applications that meet the needs of clients and end-users alike.
+Hello, I'm Nilava Chowdhury, a Full Stack Software Engineer specializing in React Native.
+I possess a deep understanding of both front-end and back-end development, with a focus on delivering high-quality software solutions.
+Throughout my career, I have developed mobile applications that effectively cater to the needs of clients and end-users.

-One of my notable accomplishments as a Full Stack Software Engineer includes implementing Android Native Module and iOS Native Module for step counting, which enhanced the functionality of the application and increased its accuracy.
-Additionally, I have integrated third-party smartwatches and fitness trackers into mobile applications, which streamlined the user experience and provided users with access to real-time data.
-Furthermore, I created an Apple Watch app for workout tracking, which allowed users to track their fitness activities from their wrists.
+One of my notable achievements as a Full Stack Software Engineer was the successful implementation of Android Native Module and iOS Native Module for step counting.
+This enhancement significantly improved the application's functionality and accuracy.
+Additionally, I integrated third-party smartwatches and fitness trackers into mobile applications, resulting in a streamlined user experience and real-time data accessibility.
+Furthermore, I developed an Apple Watch app for workout tracking, enabling users to monitor their fitness activities conveniently from their wrists.

 In addition to my expertise in React Native, I am proficient in other front-end technologies such as React, JavaScript, HTML, CSS, and jQuery.
-On the back end, I have experience with Node.js, Express, SQL and MongoDB, among other technologies.
-I introduced a new Live Activities API, which enabled users to track their activities in real-time and provided insights into their fitness routines I also leveraged SSL Pinning for application security, ensuring that user data is protected at all times.
+On the back end, I have extensive experience with Node.js, Express, SQL, and MongoDB, among other technologies.
+I have contributed to the development of a Live Activities API, which allows users to track their activities in real-time and gain insights into their fitness routines.
+Moreover, I have implemented SSL Pinning for application security, ensuring the protection of user data at all times.

 As a collaborative team player, I thrive in fast-paced environments and enjoy working on challenging projects.
-My excellent problem-solving skills, attention to detail, and ability to communicate complex technical concepts to non-technical stakeholders make me an asset to any team.
-I am passionate about creating innovative solutions that address real-world problems, and I am excited about the opportunity to contribute my skills and experience to a dynamic organisation.
+My excellent problem-solving skills, attention to detail, and ability to communicate complex technical concepts to non-technical stakeholders make me an invaluable asset to any team.
+I am passionate about creating innovative solutions that address real-world problems, and I am excited about the opportunity to contribute my skills and experience to a dynamic organization.

-⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
-New technologies get me very excited and awakens my insect to learn it :).
+⚡ Fun fact: I love connecting with people and learning about their journeys.
+It broadens my perspective on various domains.
+I also get incredibly excited about exploring new technologies, and I'm always eager to learn.

 💬 Feel free to reach out to me! :D
 </p>